 After the soup is done cooking, you will stir in the spinach, green onions, and cilantro.

-Storing Your Ginger Turkey Noodle Soup:
+Storing Your Gut-Healing Ginger Turkey Noodle Soup:

 Gluten-Free Ginger Turkey Noodle Soup